How to Use Flight Simulation for Real Pilot Training

 Physical Sensations

-No home simulator replicates the vestibular sensations of flight.
-The inner ear provides critical information about attitude, acceleration, and coordination that simulation cannot approximate.
-This matters most during initial flight training when learning to interpret these sensations.
+No home simulator — I don’t care how much you spend — replicates the vestibular sensations of flight.
+Your inner ear provides critical information about attitude, acceleration, and coordination that a screen simply cannot approximate.
+This matters especially during initial flight training when you’re still learning to interpret those gut feelings.

 Real-World Decision Making